Jaeden Roberts

-Jaeden Roberts (born December 22, 2002) is an American college football offensive guard for the Alabama Crimson Tide.
+Jaeden Roberts (born December 22, 2002) is an American professional football offensive guard.
+He played college football for the Alabama Crimson Tide.

 Early life

 Coming out of high school, Roberts was rated as a three-star recruit and initially committed to play college football for the Auburn Tigers over offers from schools such as Alabama, Arkansas, Baylor, LSU and Oklahoma State.
 A few months later, he de-committed from the Auburn Tigers.
 From there, Roberts finally committed to play for the Alabama Crimson Tide.

 College career

 During the 2022 season, Roberts played in three games for the Crimson Tide with no starts.
 He made his first career start in week 5 of the 2023 season in a win over Texas A&M. In 2023, Roberts played in 11 games, making eight starts for the Crimson Tide.